 Dual vocational training combines activities carried out in both the training center and on the job.

 The project thrives within both cooperation and knowledge frameworks of other EU projects (WOODUAL, FUNES, IM-FUTURE, DIGIT-FUR and others), which have been claiming the use of dual training system in the wood and furniture sectors to improve digital skills and employability of young people and cooperation between business and VET providers across Europe.

 At the core of the project there is a strategic management of knowledge by:

-Fostering teaching and learning of digital skills, WOODigital strives to strengthen employability and key competences of young people, making woodworking a knowledge-based industry.
+Fostering teaching and learning of circular skills, WOODCIRCLE strives to strengthen employability and key competences of young people, making woodworking a knowledge-based industry.
 The more woodworking processes and products are digital and digitised, the more data and information are available to SMEs and other relevant players to make their offer more attractive and valuable for the market, enhancing the decision-making process;

 Running a feedback loop, the partnership is committed to nurture strategic links to further enhance synergies among woodworking-based projects at EU level;

 Being involved in long-lasting cooperation and business relationships, partners have been producing new knowledge that is worth investigating through additional resources, facilitating a knowledge-transfer process between education and business for mutual improvements.